-Jazzing-Up the Semester (Part One of Two)
+Jazzing-Up the Semester (Part 1 of 2)

 Spectacles create excitement.
 Experiencing the excitement of spectacle used to be reserved for such moments as the circus’s annual appearance, bringing elephants, lions and clowns.
 Or it happened on the rare occasion of a World’s Fair, which was considered one of the most exciting events to visit a place in a lifetime.
 Now, we live in a world where spectacles are available to be viewed or participated in on a daily basis.
 Bigger-than-life stories flood the internet.
 Our senses and sensitivities are bombarded through the 24-hour news cycle.
 Personal participation in social media keeps our imaginations revved-up and our cell phone cameras at the ready.
 Movies and video games have special effects so keen you think you are inside the action.
 Virtual reality headsets invite persons to meet up with friends from around the world at live sports, concerts, or just to watch a favorite TV show together.
 We can now, on a daily basis, dial-into excitement.